• Skip to main content

 After you have created an account and logged in, follow the step-by-step instructions.

 Be sure to have a copy of your valid government issued identification and passport quality photo available to upload as these are required to submit your agent card application.
 Once you have completed the application you will get a confirmation screen with your registration number.
 Make a copy of this page (screenshot it), print and mail it with your payment (Check, Cashier’s check, or Money Order), payable to the State of Nevada.
 Mail to: CCB, Agent Card Payments, P.O.
-Box 1948, Carson City, NV 89701.
+Box 20099, Carson City, NV 89721.
 Cash payments will not be accepted.
 If you are unable to print your confirmation page, please place your record number on the memo line of your payment to ensure proper processing.

 You will receive a confirmation email that contains your fingerprint submission form hyperlink and instructions.
 Be sure to read through the instructions prior to obtaining fingerprints so that you can ensure you are completing this task accurately.
 The completed fingerprint submission form will need to be uploaded after the fingerprint technician has filled out the bottom portion of the form and the applicant has completed the demographic and personal information on the top of the form.
+Be advised any fingerprints obtained prior to an application submission will not be accepted and will result in a new set of fingerprints being requested at your own cost.
+Do not accept a fingerprint form from anyone or anywhere other than your confirmation email.

 If your application is not complete, an email will be sent to you outlining corrections needed.